 Other things worth finding out…

 - Is the photographer allowed to take photographs at any point during the ceremony?
 If not, when are they permitted to take photos. i.e only key moments, not during prayers.

 - Where is the photographer(s) permitted to stand? – Sometimes an official may allow photographs, but only from certain locations.
 It’s also worth asking if the location is up for discussion if it is unsuitable.

-- In the event that conditions are not suitable outside for photographs (bad weather, no grounds/space) will you be allowed to have family or group shots inside the church?
+- In the event that conditions are not suitable outside for photographs (bad weather, no grounds/space) will you be allowed to have family or group shots inside the church if necessary?
 If so, is there a restriction on the number or amount of time spent on this?
-Again, would flash be permitted under these circumstances?
+Would flash be permitted under these circumstances?

 - It’s also essential to find out if there is a time where you need to be off of church grounds.
 This will allow you to plan whether you have any time after the ceremony for photos and if so, how long.

-- You have studied your photographers work and discussed with them at length their approach and are confident that they will not interrupt proceedings- it’s not their style.
+- Assure them that you personally have studied our work and discussed with us at length our approach.
+State that you are confident we will not interrupt proceedings- it’s not our style.

-- It’s unfair to hold your photographer accountable for the actions of others as this will hinder your own photographs and memories as a result.
+- If they object, it’s worth stating that it’s unfair to hold your photographer accountable for the actions of others.
+This will hinder your photographs and memories as a result.